rocher/getdata-006-1/README.md

 ## Introduction

-This is my submission for the course project.I hope you enjoy my work
+This is my submission for the course project *Getting and Cleaning Data* (<tt>getdata-006</tt>).
+I hope you enjoy my work, the way I've constructed the data set and the `R` code provided here to make it.

 ### The Big Picture

-First at all I'd like to start by providing a *big picture* of the data set.
-Of course, reading the documentation that comes with the <tt>zip</tt> file is a big help to understand how to organize data.
+First of all, I'd like to start by providing a *big picture* of the data set.
+Of course, reading the documentation that comes with the *zip* file is a big help to understand how to organize data.

 After reading the documentation and with a simple examination of the files, it's clear that all the data contained must be organized as follows: